js986/Quake4/README.md

 Gauntlet -> Bomb Glove<br />
 <br />
 How To Install: <br />
 Take the file called "Midterm_Project" and put it into your Quake 4 Folder that contains Quake4.exe.
-Use the provided shortcut to automaticall launch the mod.
+Use the provided shortcut to automatically launch the mod.
 To create your own shortcut create a shortcut and open Properties.
 Once there at the end of the target line add the following: +set fs_game midterm_project  +set r_fullscreen 0 +disconnect<br />
 The Enemies now also spawn in waves and the weapons level up.